Last Updated: June 23, 2021

-As of January 7, 2021, more than 22,000 borderlanders have died from the coronavirus and over 1.5 million people living in the southern border region have been reported infected, according to a county-by-county analysis of covid data provided by the New York Times.
+As of late April, more than 40,000 borderlanders have died from the coronavirus and about two million living in the southern border region have been reported infected, according to a county-by-county analysis of covid data provided by the New York Times.

 The interactive map below shows coronavirus infections data for counties that are within 100-miles of the U.S.-Mexico border.
 In the border region, counties with the largest populations lead with the highest tally of overall cases and deaths.
-According to the latest data, the top-5 counties by deaths are Maricopa County, AZ; Hidalgo County, TX; Riverside County, CA; Orange County, CA and El Paso County, TX.
+According to the latest data, the top-5 counties by deaths are Maricopa County, AZ; Orange County, CA; Riverside County, CA; San Diego County, CA; and Hidalgo County, TX.
 However, looking at the cases per 100,000 people (a common demographic technique used to standardize cases by population) shows that counties in South Texas are the hardest hit in the border, and some are among the hardest hit in the nation.

 McMullen County in Texas leads any other county in the southern border region with the highest per-capita deaths.
-Roughly 500 people have died per 100,000 people due to the coronavirus in this county.
-More than 400 people-per-capita have died in neighboring Brooks County.
+As of late April, roughly 670 people have died per 100,000 people due to the coronavirus in this county.
+Nearly 600 people-per-capita have also died in nearby Maverick County.
 In fact, the top-ten counties for deaths-per-capita are all in South Texas besides Sierra County in New Mexico.
 The New York Times reported last summer that South Texas was home to the top-5 communities with the highest rates of infection in the country.
 These areas all border Mexico, and have some of the highest rates of poverty, unemployment, and percentage of population that do not have health insurance, among other markers of the striking inequality in the region.

 Poverty, Unemployment and a Lack of Insurance